 Marriage and Divorce

 We affirm that committed relationships are lifelong and monogamous.
 Episcopalians also recognize that there is grace after divorce and individuals who are divorced are welcome to participate fully in the life and Sacraments of the Church.
+Marriage and divorce within the Episcopal Church are guided by a combination of scripture, tradition, and church policy.

 The Anglican Communion